 Henry Bloom Noble was a wealthy entrepreneur and philanthropist with interests in many industries, including shipping, the wine and spirits trade and land development.
-During the 1860s he organised a bailout of the Fort Street hospital and dispensary, subject to contributions from subscribers, and by the 1870s was a member of the Hospital Committee.
+During the 1860s he organised a bailout of the Fort Street Hospital and Dispensary, and by the 1870s was a member of the Hospital Committee.

 In 1886, Henry Bloom Noble surprised the island with an offer to fund the building and equipping of a brand new hospital, on land by Crellin’s Hill that was donated by his wife, Rebecca.
 She laid the foundation stone for the building (which can be seen on the left-hand side of the left wing of the original red brick building), but had died by the time the hospital was opened, on 5th September 1888.